michelmelo/commerce.js/docs/07_Concepts.md

 ### EU VAT MOSS

-If you have EU VAT MOSS enabled for your account, you can set the customer's IP address to `tax[ip_address]`, or provide a breakdown of the tax country, region, etc. in order to resolve applicable tax rates.
+If you have EU VAT MOSS enabled for your account, you can use the helper function "Get buyer's location from IP" (see the full API reference), and use this value to set `tax[ip_address]`.

 <div class="highlight highlight--warn">
     <span>Important</span>